alexarne/Convex-Polygon-Collisions/README.md

 * During particularly complicated simulations involving chain collisions, stack overflows might occur.
 In such cases, the collision algorithm will halt, the action will be reverted, and print it to the console.

+* Different screen resolutions may cause issues with certain elements' scalings.
+Recommended solution is to zoom in or out until it looks alright (it was developed on a 1920x1080 screen) while I work on a fix.

 ## Final Words (WIP)

 To come